FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

       CSS file, like AngularJS does.

 4. The device app wrotten in JavaScript can run on client (Linux/Windows/macOS/Android/iOS) directly.
-Under this situation, the developer need a HybridOS SDK for specific client operating system.
+Under this situation, the developer need a HE implementation or SDK for the specific client operating system.

-In this way, we can use the same UI desciption files for device apps, client apps, and even web apps.
+In this way, we can use the same UI description files for device apps, client apps, and even web apps.
 When the target hardware has not enough performance, we fall back to use C++ language directly.
-However, we can still use the UI  in HVML.
+However, we can still describe the UIs in HVML.

 This specification describes the extended HTML5 tags (HVML tags) supported by HybridOS, and the framework to define a device app in JavaScript language.